FAQ

 Do you accept drop-in appointments?

 Services are offered by appointment only.
+If you are attending for treatment in South Leverton, Retford, this is my private residence, this policy will be strictly adhered to.
 Drop-in appointments will not be accepted.
-As this is my private residence too, this policy will be strictly adhered to.

 Rearranging, cancelling or missed appointments.